Suhuyini questions interest of telcos in frustrating SIM card registration process

 What’s the motive of government to make the fairly new Ghana card which is less prevalent and hard to acquire the only document for registering SIM cards?

-The Mobile network operators seem to have a reason to frustrate the registeration exercise, hence the deployment of fewer registeration agents and the government is also compounding it by making Ghana card the only requirement.
+The Mobile network operators seem to have a reason to frustrate the Registration exercise, hence the deployment of fewer Registration agents and the government is also compounding it by making Ghana card the only requirement.

 - Report staff charging money for 'Ghana Card' – NIA to Ghanaians